NanoKnife Prostate Cancer Treatment

 Over time, the body naturally removes the dead cancer cells, allowing healthy tissue to regenerate.

 Following the procedure, patients remain in the day surgery unit for a few hours before being discharged with an urinary catheter in place.
-Postoperative symptoms are typically mild, and you will be discharged with medications for pain, bladder spasms, prostate relaxation, and antibiotics if required.
+Postoperative symptoms are typically mild, and you will be discharged with medications for pain, bladder spasms, prostate relaxation, and antibiotics.

 The Foley catheter remains in place for 5-7 days, depending on the extent of the treatment.
 Within 4 weeks after NanoKnife treatment, a limited multiparametric MRI is performed to ensure the treatment coverage is satisfactory.